Click HERE to use our Prescription Webform – no account needed - mobile friendly

 Please do not use appointments to request or review medication unless asked to do so by a member of staff.

-About Medication available to buy at a pharmacy without a prescription (called 'over the counter' medication).
+About Medication available to buy at a pharmacy or supermarket without a prescription (called 'over the counter' medication).

 Before you order a non-repeat medication please note:

 - We are no longer allowed to prescribe short term medication which you can buy from a Pharmacy without a prescription - read this Patient Information leaflet to see what you can buy without a prescription: over-the-counter-leaflet